Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 Hmm.

-In a conversation with family research counsel's Tony Perkins on Tuesday, Representative Bill Flores, a Republican from Texas, argued against same-sex marriage by citing the tumult in Baltimore as an example of the consequences of family breakdown.
+In a conversation with Family Research Council's Tony Perkins on Tuesday, Representative Bill Flores, a Republican from Texas, argued against same-sex marriage by citing the tumult in Baltimore as an example of the consequences of family breakdown, which Perkins points out, legalized gay marriage would only exacerbate.

 Legalized gay marriage would exacerbate family breakdown, he says.

-The single best indicator of whether or not a child is going to be in poverty or not is whether or not they were raised by a two-parent household or a single parent household.
+The single best indicator of whether or not a child is going to be in poverty or not is whether or not they were raised by a two-parent household or a single-parent household.

 So the breakdown of the family has contributed to poverty, Congressman Flores said.